Inference power pilot: NVL72 fleet power management

 • CPUs: Grace, Grace_GB300

-If your data center uses PDUs, PSUs, or other equipment whose model is not matched the list above, you must register a specification for it before it can appear in a topology.
+If your data center uses PDUs, PSUs, or other equipment whose model does not match the list above, you must register a specification for it before it can appear in a topology.
 Follow the full procedure in Managing Devices, then import your additions:

 dpsctl device upsert devices.yaml